akostrik/stage_telegram_python/README.md

 ```
 If you use MongoDB Atlas, go to https://cloud.mongodb.com - Database Deployments, and presse "add current ip adresse"

+#### Configure Telegram
-3) During the first Telegram connection enter your phone and then the confirmation code
+During the first Telegram connection enter your phone and then the confirmation code
 ### Compile and Run
 ```sh
 server1/python main.py